Master of Computer Science

 The department requires that you upload the following to the Graduate School:

-1. Statement of Purpose -Concisely discuss your computer science educational, research, or industrial background as they relate to your objectives.
+1. Personal Statement/Statement of Purpose -Concisely discuss your computer science educational, research, or industrial background as they relate to your objectives.
 Include any unique experiences relevant to research you have done.
 Discuss why you are applying to the University of Minnesota.
 Please include names of faculty members and research groups at the University of Minnesota whose research is of interest to you.
 Use this area to list any extenuating circumstances such as poor grades or test scores.
+(4000 character limit)

-2. Diversity Statement - Complete as instructed on the application site.
+2. Diversity Statement - Complete as instructed on the application site for all domestic applicants.
+(4000 character limit)

 You must indicate all the colleges and graduate schools you have attended.
 Unofficial transcripts must be uploaded directly to the admissions application per these instructions.
 Official transcripts are required for those students admitted to the program.